+- Patient Procedure Logs

+- Preceptor/Site/Course Evaluation

+- OMM Module Quiz

-- 1. Preceptor grade 100% - 2.
-Completion of Preceptor/Site/Course Evaluation, OMM module assessment and EPA assessments. - The preceptor/suite/course evaluation, OMM module assessments, and EPA assessments must be turned in by the last day of the rotation.
+- EPA assessments.

+The patient and procedure logs along with the preceptor/site/course evaluation, OMM Modules and EPA assessments must be turned in by the last day of the rotation.
 Failure to comply will result in a professionalism report.

 The preceptor (if an email address is on file) will receive an email, generated by eMedley, one week prior to the end of student's rotation, with a link to the Clinical Education Grade Form to complete before the end of the rotation.
 The student should ask the preceptor/supervising physician if he/she has received an email with the link to the student's grade form.

-If the preceptor/supervising physician did not receive the email, the student must provide a paper grade form, to be completed by the preceptor/supervising physician and faxed or emailed to the SWC Regional Office.
+If the Preceptor/Supervising physician did not receive the email, the student must provide a paper grade form, to be completed and Faxed or mailed to the SWC regional office.